conuko/guest-and-chat-book/README.md

 NextAuth.js also provides a session management system with support for JWT and database sessions (Prisma is used for database sessions).

 ## API Design

+tRPC is used for the API.
+It is a typesafe API framework for TypeScript.
+It is used to create an API router with queries and mutations.
+It is also used to create an API client to call the API router from the frontend.

+### tRPC API Routers

+`#### post`

+- Query #1: `post.getAllMessages` - Get all the posts.
+- Query #2: `post.getAllComments` - Get all comments.
+- Mutation #1: `post.postMessage` - Create a new post.
+- Mutation #2: `post.deleteMessage` - Delete a message.
+- Mutation #3: `post.updateMessage` - Edit a message.
+- Mutation #4: `post.likeMessage` - Like a message.
+- Mutation #5: `post.unlikeMessage` - Unlike a message.
+- Mutation #6: `post.addComment` - Comment on a post.
+- Mutation #7: `post.deleteComment` - Delete a comment.

+`#### user`

+- Query #1: `user.subscriptionStatus` - Get the user's subscription status.
+- Query #2: `user.getUserAddress` - Get the user's address.
+- Mutation #1: `user.addUserAddress` - Create the user's address.
+- Mutation #2: `user.updateUserAddress` - Update the user's address.

+`#### stripe`

+- Query #1: `stripe.createCheckoutSession` - Create a Stripe checkout session.
+- Query #2: `stripe.createBillingPortalSession` - Create a Stripe billing portal session.

+`#### auth`

+- Query #1: `auth.getSession` - Get the user's session.
+- Query #2: `auth.getSecretMessage` - Get the secret message.

 ## Database